 India and Japan could become a great winning combination in defence, trade service industry and even in manufacturing.

 The size of the relationship between the two countries can grow as big as the aspirations of its people, as there is still a lot of space for it to grow.

-In conclusion, one can say that the factors that negatively affect transnational businesses need to be addressed through a focus on image building and gaining of trust.
+In conclusion, one can say factors the that affect negatively transnational businesses be addressed need to through a focus on image building and gaining of trust.
 Understanding the language and cultural nuances of the target country are as important as the long-term focus.

-The different strengths of the countries could synergized leading to much greater overall output. example, Japan's obvious strength manufacturing in high level of quality control could be synergized with India's prowess in the field of sales and marketing, thereby creating win-win а combination.
-Though making transnational businesses succeed takes time it extremely rewarding and enriching as one would be learning and applying the best practices of both cultures.
+The different strengths the two countries of could be synergized leading to much greater output. overall example, Japan's obvious strength in manufacturing high level of quality control could synergized with India's prowess in the field of and marketing, thereby creating a winwin combination.
+Though transnational making businesses to succeed takes time it is extremely rewarding and enriching as one would be learning applying the best and of practices both cultures.